MicrosoftDocs/SupportArticles-docs/Outlook/Client/email-management/shareable-links-functionality-in-outlook.md

 ## Errors and warnings of link permission checking

 Outlook checks whether the recipients of your email message can access the link.
 The check will be finished before you send the email message.
 There is no error or warning if all recipients can access the link.
-Otherwise, you will receive one of the three results:
+Otherwise, you will receive the following error or one of the following warnings:

 ### Error: One or more recipients don't have access